Support: WinTV-HVR-1950

 TV Scheduler version 25_26071.exe

-This TV program scheduler for WinTV version 6 allows 'background recording' on dual tuner WinTV products.
+This version allows 'background recording' on dual tuner WinTV products.

 Name: sched25_26071.exe